viseshrp/website/content/posts/self-host-github-actions-and-deploy-on-raspberry-pi.md

 draft: false
 ---

-I recently got around to automating the deployment of this blog on my Raspberry Pi.
+Following are the notes for automating the deployment of this blog on my Raspberry Pi.

 After exploring different options, I considered `rsync`-ing over the source code after some [basic minification](https://github.com/viseshrp/website/blob/main/.github/workflows/publish.yml#L9)